 For this you will require a grout float.
 For your grouting needs, check out our range of floats here!

 The time to dry can vary depending on the type of adhesive you’ve used, so follow the manufacturer’s advice on the packaging.
-Once you’ve confirmed your grout colour & have mixed it to the manufacturer’s instructions, use your grout float, to spread the over the tiles.
+Once you’ve confirmed your grout colour and have mixed it to the manufacturer’s instructions, use your grout float to spread the over the tiles.

 Holding the float at a 45-degree angle, work it into the joints between the tiles, making sure to fully cover the joints.

 As you finish grouting each section of your floor or wall, run over the tiles with a damp sponge.
-This is to make sure you remove any excess grout and clean the tile before it dries and becomes too difficult to remove any residues over the tile.
+This is to make sure you remove any excess grout before it dries and becomes too difficult to remove any residues on the tile.

-Our RUBICLEAN PRO Kits are equipped with a sponge & grout float, trowel & RUBIClean Pro washboy!
-All the key tools you will need to lay & grout your tiles.
+Our RUBICLEAN PRO Kits are equipped with a sponge and grout float, trowel and RUBIClean Pro washboy!
+All the key tools you will need to lay and grout your tiles.